 \section{Related work}

-In this section, we reviewed the early research that established the foundations of contemporary LLM-based moderation and examined how data-driven advancements have contributed to more effective moderation techniques.
+In this section, we reviewed early research that laid the foundations of contemporary LLM-based moderation and examined how data-driven advancements have enabled more effective moderation techniques.
 We further discussed the pivotal role of modern LLMs in the current landscape, as well as their inherent limitations, particularly those stemming from the rapid expansion and complexity of available data.